 If you’re overweight and carry a lot of belly fat, it’s probably worth speaking with your doctor or doing a test to check for insulin resistance.
 A number of blood tests can be done which can indicate insulin resistance:

 - fasting insulin — a high fasting insulin result would indicate that you’re insulin resistance

-- HbA1c — measures your average blood sugar levels over the last 3 months
+- An HbA1c blood test — measures your average blood sugar control over the last 3 months

 - oral glucose tolerance test (OGTT) — checks your blood sugar levels before and after you take glucose drink

 - homeostatic model assessment (HOMA) — measures your blood sugar and glucose levels

 The good news is that there are a lot of lifestyle changes you can make to improve or completely reverse your insulin resistance — ultimately lowering your blood sugar levels.

 Exercise is one of the most effective ways to reduce insulin resistance.